-- Active Directory.
+- An Active Directory agent .
 Create an NTLM authentication realm and enable transparent user identification.
-In addition, you must deploy a separate utility called the Cisco Active Directory Agent (AD Agent).
-For more information, see Transparent User Identification with Active Directory, page 8-12. - Novell eDirectory.
+In addition, you must deploy a separate Active Directory agent utility.
+Cisco recommends Cisco Context Directory Agent.
+For more information, see Transparent User Identification with Active Directory, page 8-13. - Novell eDirectory.
 Create an LDAP authentication realm that supports Novell eDirectory.
-For more information, see Transparent User Identification with Novell eDirectory, page 8-14.
+For more information, see Transparent User Identification with Novell eDirectory, page 8-15.

-AsyncOS for Web works with either Novell eDirectory or the Active Directory Agent to maintain a mapping that matches authenticated user names to their current IP addresses.
-AsyncOS for Web communicates with the Novell eDirectory server and the Active Directory Agent at regular intervals to maintain the current IP address to user name mapping.
+AsyncOS for Web works with either Novell eDirectory or an Active Directory agent to maintain a mapping that matches authenticated user names to their current IP addresses.
+AsyncOS for Web communicates with the Novell eDirectory server and an Active Directory agent at regular intervals to maintain the current IP address to user name mapping.